-While there are lots of different components of market research, the most important is asking the right questions.
+While there are many different market research components, the most important is asking the right questions.
 SurveyPlanet is here to help you do just that.
-Read through our guide and learn what types of market research questions you should be asking your audience.
+Read through our Market research 101 guides for conducting market research that stands out!
+Learn what you should be asking your audience!

-Before we dive into specific questions you should ask, it’s important to grasp the main concepts of market research.
+Before we dive into specifics of what you should ask, it’s important to grasp the main concepts of market research.
 There are two basic categories: primary research and secondary research.
-Primary research is when you gather firsthand information about your market, its customers and your competition.
-Primary research is generally completed with focus groups, interviews and online surveys to learn more about the specific challenges customers face.
+Primary research is when you gather firsthand information about your market, its customers, and your competition.
+Primary research is generally completed with focus groups, interviews, and online surveys to learn more about the specific challenges customers face.
 The research also helps you gather details about your company’s brand awareness.
 Conducting primary research is a way to establish buyer personas and segment your market.

-The main purpose of secondary research is to analyze data that is already published to draw conclusions.
-This involves analyzing public records, industry content, market statistics or your own sales data.
+The main purpose of secondary market research is to analyze data that is already published to draw conclusions.
+This involves analyzing public records, industry content, market statistics, or your own sales data.
 Secondary research is especially helpful for analyzing competitors.
-Companies complete most secondary research using public sources, commercial sources or internal sources.
+Companies complete most secondary research using public sources, commercial sources, or internal sources.
 Public sources include government statistics and data from the U.S. Bureau of Labor Statistics and the U.S. Census Bureau.
 Commercial sources are usually provided in the form of a market report compiled by research agencies.
-Lastly, internal sources include customer retention rates, average revenue and data from both old and new accounts.
+Finally, internal sources include customer retention rates, average revenue, and data from both old and new accounts.
 Together, all this data may help you determine what buyers want right now and help you decide which market research question to ask clients.

-Once you have collected your primary research, it’s time to sit down and define your buyer personas.
+Once you have collected your primary market research, it’s time to sit down and define your buyer personas and focus group.
 Ask yourself who your ideal customer is.
 What is their age?
 Where do they live?
 What do they do for a living?
 Defining buyer personas helps you understand your audience.

 Key characteristics of a buyer persona include: